ArtFlag/sphinxtechnicalwriting/source/index.rst

     (or expensive) the day you want to migrate to the next *cool* language/technology.
   - Hugo is blazing fast, but its support of reStructuredText is limited.
   - Other generators look really promising but the small community makes you feel that you should not use them for professional purposes.
+  - Sphinx is not perfect either but I found that it provides more features than the other famous generators.
+More about this in the
+    :ref:`features <features>` section.

 For more information, there are plenty of very nice blog posts about this, here are a few links from blogs you should read: